Week 1, Term 3 2025

 2026 Maeroa Enrolments

 We have fielded many enquiries about enrolments for 2026.
 This information is available on our school website; however, below is the first part of the process that may be relevant for many of you as you begin to consider next year.
-If your student is in Year 8, we encourage you to make conact with the secondary school of your choice and begin the enrolment process early as all school have enrolment deads to meet.
+If your student is in Year 8, we encourage you to make contact with the secondary school of your choice and begin the enrolment process early, as all schools have enrolment deadlines to meet.

 Term 3